 Patrick Meenan has been working on web performance in one form or another for the last 15 years and is currently working at Google to make Chrome and the web faster.
 Patrick created the popular open source WebPagetest web performance measurement tool, runs the free instance of it at WebPagetest.org, and can frequently be found in the forums helping site owners understand and improve their website performance.

-Tammy Everts is chief experience officer at SpeedCurve, where she helps companies understand how visitors use their websites.
-She has spent the past two decades studying how people use the web.
+Tammy Everts is chief experience officer at SpeedCurve, where she helps companies understand how visitors use their websites, and a cochair of O’Reilly Fluent.
+Tammy has spent the past two decades studying how people use the web.
 Since 2009, she’s focused on the intersection between web performance, user experience, and business metrics.
-Tammy’s book, Time Is Money: The Business Value of Web Performance (O’Reilly), is a distillation of much of this research (but there’s always more to be learned).
-She cocurates (with Tim Kadlec) WPO Stats, a collection of performance case studies.
+Her book, Time Is Money: The Business Value of Web Performance from O’Reilly, is a distillation of much of this research.
+She also cocurates (with Tim Kadlec) WPO Stats, a collection of performance case studies.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org